rozek/hieroglyphic-alphabet/README.md

 ### Overview ###

-> Please note: there seem to be several variants of an "egyptian alphabet" - not counting the "Gardiner" list with hundreds of different hieroglyphs.
+> Please note: there seem to be several variants of an "egyptian alphabet" - not even counting the "Gardiner list" with hundreds of different hieroglyphs.
 The set shown below is a mixture of several alphabets I found during my research - please, do not take it too seriously: this set has been build for your pleasure only!

 <table>
   <tr>